-Now that you know your percentage, you can deduct some of your housing costs.
+You can deduct some of your housing costs now that you know your percentage.
 Deduct 1.6% of your mortgage payment or rent payment.
-If you pay $1,100 a month for your mortgage, that’s $17.60 a month, or $211.20 a year.
+If you pay $1,100 monthly for your mortgage, that’s $17.60 a month or $211.20 a year.
 You can also deduct a percentage of your power bill and heating bill for the year.
-It’s possible to deduct a portion of your property taxes, interest, and homeowners insurance, as well as HOA fees and other similar costs.
-Just make sure the percentage that you deduct matches the percentage of your home that the home office occupies.
+It’s possible to deduct a portion of your property taxes, interest, homeowners insurance, HOA fees, and other similar costs.
+Just ensure the percentage you deduct matches the percentage of your home that the home office occupies.

 You do have to be aware of a few things, though.
 First of all, you can’t deduct more than your home business makes in a year.
 Your home office deductions are capped so that you can’t use the loss as a tax shelter.
 Also, in some cases for those who itemize, your home office tax deduction might be a factor related to triggering the AMT.
-Run a couple of scenarios to make sure you don’t end up paying more?because of the AMT.
+Run a couple of scenarios to ensure you don’t end up paying more because of the AMT.

 Finally, be aware of the rules involved in home depreciation.
-While you can include home depreciation as part of your home office tax deduction, be aware that selling your home at a profit can trigger capital gains taxes on total amount of your depreciation deductions.
-(If you sell at a loss, not need to worry about capital gains.)
+While you can include home depreciation as part of your home office tax deduction, be aware that selling your home at a profit can trigger capital gains taxes on the total amount of your depreciation deductions.
+(If you sell at a loss, don’t worry about capital gains.)

 For some home business owners, claiming a deduction for the business use of a home makes sense.
-It can lower your taxable income, and save you money.
-However, you do need to make sure that you claim your deduction properly.
+It can lower your taxable income and save you money.
+However, you must make sure you claim your deduction properly.
 Thanks to the rise in home businesses over the last decade, the IRS isn’t especially likely to audit you over a home office claim.
-But, if you are audited, you want to make sure you’ve done everything properly and documented your expenses appropriately.
+But, if you are audited, you want to ensure you’ve done everything properly and documented your expenses appropriately.

 Image source: Sean MacEntee via Flickr